microtron-workstation/microtron/README.md

 #### Application-Level Dataflow Structures

 There are pre-built modules implementing different module structures, allowing modules to be composed with others in chain and graph structures that are local to the application itself, rather than to the process-level graph.
-Additionally, since the structural containers implement `Module` themselves, the application-level structures can theoretically be nested infinitely deep, allowing complex application-level dataflow structures to be used for digital instruments and effects.
+Additionally, since the structural containers implement the `Module` trait themselves, the application-level structures can theoretically be nested infinitely deep, allowing complex application-level dataflow structures to be used for digital instruments and effects.

 #### Extensible Design

-The coordinator is structurally similar to a microkernel in that it only handles the most fundamental work required for safe and reliable communication between process-level modules and leaves higher-level tasks like audio rendering, device interfaces, song arrangements and graphical user interfaces to external implementors.
+The coordinator is structurally similar to a microkernel as it only handles the most fundamental work required for safe and reliable communication between process-level modules and leaves the implementation of higher-level tasks like audio rendering, device interfaces, song arrangements and graphical user interfaces to external modules.

 This makes it easy to replace a part of the DAW if it's incompatible with your current environment.
 Theoretically, if your code was running on a System-on-a-Chip where direct output to the speakers wasn't possible, you could just replace the stock renderer with another module doing exactly what you need.
 Forwarding the audio to GPIO pins or something.